SmallNub/tweedejaars_project/README.md

 │   ├── autoregressive_rnn.ipynb        <- Autoregressive RNN model for using the entire history.
 │   │
 │   ├── custom_loss.ipynb               <- Simple FNN using a custom loss function.
 │   │
+│   ├── eneco_deliverable.ipynb         <- The final deliverable in the requested format by Eneco.
+│   │                                      This file is made by combining all the code in the source code │   │                                      and `main_model.ipynb` into a singular massive file.
+│   │                                      This is not recommended, use `main_model.ipynb` instead.
+│   │
 │   ├── eneco_model.ipynb               <- A recreation of the model used by Eneco.
 │   │